Frequently Asked Questions

 Yes and no. There are several complicated laws and fishing regulations for both salt & freshwater species.
 Personally, I do enjoy fishing and of course I know some great spots.
 If you are an out of state resident and you go on one of the fishing charter boats their license covers you.
 This is not true with a kayak tour operator and each person must secure their own fishing license, species tags etc... salt or fresh water.
 I do not claim to be an expert fishing guide.
 I would much prefer to simply recommend one of my friends who are.
 If this is of interest to you ask me.
 That being said, yes if you have your own fishing pole and tackle and have the required license and permits, sure you may bring your pole and tackle box on the trip.
 If you are going to do this please advise me so I can suggest the best fishing locations to take you to and know where we can pick up some bait for you, at your expense.

 The less you bring the better.
 Of course you will want to bring your camera, video camera, sun protection, a towel, and perhaps a extra T-shirt, swim trunks or shorts.
 Flip flops or water shoes are best.
 Rules vary, but keep in mind most destinations prohibit the use of any disposable type containers.
 This includes styrofoam cups, aluminum cans, plastic water bottles.
 I will have a cooler with ice and jug of water, ice tea, lemonade or soft drinks plus the approved personal containers for you.
-Often I will also bring a picnic lunch and other times we simply stop or hit a drive thru you prefer.
-Some trips end at really good restaurants I have specially selected and have arrangements with the owners of these places to cater to my guests in exchange for me bringing them business for example they reserve the nice view table for us etc...
-1 place gives you a free dessert.
+Yes you may bring a picnic lunch.
+Other times we simply stop or hit a drive thru .
+Some trips end at really good restaurants I have specially selected and have arrangements with the owners of these places to cater to my guests, we are always VIPs.
 Again your job is to enjoy the trip - my job is to handle the little details.
 Relax - your in good hands.